Cray-HPE/docs-csm/110-NCN-IMAGE-CUSTOMIZATION.md

    ```bash
    chroot-pit# passwd
    ```
-4. Replace the ssh keys
+4. Replace the SSH keys
    ```bash
    chroot-pit# cd root
    ```
-   Replace the default root public and private ssh keys with your own or generate a new pair with `ssh-keygen(1)`
+   Replace the default root public and private SSH keys with your own or generate a new pair with `ssh-keygen(1)`

 5. Create the new SquashFS artifact
    ```bash